dheeraj-singh03/StockExchange/README.md

 - The project uses Entity Framework Core with an in-memory provider for demonstration.
 No persistent data storage is used.

 ---

-For questions or contributions, please open an issue or pull request.